Akshaye-Sharma/news-aggregator/README.md

 ## Features

 * Browse news articles based on categories/topics.
+* Search for custom keywords to fetch articles on any topic of interest.
 * Refresh articles to get the latest information.
+* Save and unsave up to 6 articles per account for quick access later.
 * Clean `PyQt5` interface designed with `Qt designer`.
 * Links to source websites for full articles.